Documentation Index

 The RateLimitError class

-When your integration hits the API rate limit, the SDK throws a RateLimitError.
-It extends the native Error class directly (not TrustwareError), so a single instanceof TrustwareError check will not match it — handle it as a separate case.
+When your integration hits the API rate limit, the SDK surfaces the 429 as a RateLimitError.
+It extends the native Error class directly (not TrustwareError), so a single instanceof TrustwareError check will not match it; handle it as a separate case.

 import { RateLimitError, Trustware } from "@trustware/sdk";